In recent years, Queensland’s urban centres and regional areas have witnessed a concerning uptick in pedestrian car accidents.

 Behavioural Factors

-Jaywalking, late-night pedestrian activities without proper visibility measures, or crossing roads under the influence of alcohol or drugs can heighten the risk for pedestrians.
+Jaywalking, late-night pedestrian activities without proper visibility measures, or crossing roads under the influence of alcohol or drugs can result in a pedestrian being injured unintentionally.
+In Queensland, there are clear road safety rules to help protect pedestrians, no matter what the time of day or night.

 Tourism and Unfamiliarity with Roads

 Queensland, being a significant tourist hub, often has visitors unfamiliar with local road rules or layouts, contributing to misunderstandings or misjudgements on roads.
 Statistics further underscore the gravity of the situation.
 According to recent reports, pedestrian accidents represent a notable percentage of total motor vehicle accidents in the region, making up 10% of the total number of road accident fatalities that have occurred so far in 2023.
-In addition to this, more pedestrian accidents having already occurred up until this time (October 2023) in 2023 than had occurred in the whole year of 2022.
+In addition to this, more pedestrian accidents have already occurred up until October 2023 than occurred in the entire year of 2022. than had occurred in the whole year of 2022.

 Pedestrian accidents and compensation claims in Queensland

-Queensland’s legal framework has robust provisions designed to protect and compensate victims of pedestrian car accidents.
+Queensland’s legal framework has robust provisions designed to protect pedestrian accident compensation claims for car accidents.
 Understanding the principles and procedures of personal injury law in this context can offer clarity to those impacted.
-Some key information includes:
+Some key information about pedestrian injury claims includes:

-• Principle of Negligence: Central to most personal injury claims are the principle of negligence.
+- Principle of Negligence: Central to most personal injury claims is the principle of negligence.
 The law seeks to determine if the driver owed a duty of care to the pedestrian and if that duty was breached, resulting in injury.

 Rights and processes for victims of pedestrian accidents